 Sure, being Charles Sturt alum places you in good company with access to great networks but it also comes with other tangible and exclusive benefits.

 We’ve got your back with professional development services, wherever you are in your career or in the world.
-If you happen to live near a campus, you can also access the library and learning commons, computer labs, meeting rooms, and sporting and recreation spaces with your free Alumni Access Card.
+If you happen to live within 100km of a main campus, you can also access the library and learning commons, computer labs and meeting rooms with your free Alumni Access Card.

 And because we think you’ve earned it, we also provide discounts on postgraduate study and CSU wine.